-(a) In this section, "stalking" means a course of conduct that includes approaching or pursuing another where:

-(1) the person intends to place or knows or reasonably should have known the conduct would place another in reasonable fear:

-(i) 1. of serious bodily injury;

-of an assault in any degree;

-3. of rape or sexual offense as defined by §§ 3-303 through 3-308 of this title or attempted rape or sexual offense in any degree;
+- (a) In this section: - (1) "stalking" means a malicious course of conduct that includes approaching or pursuing another where: - (i) the person intends to place or knows or reasonably should have known the conduct would place another in reasonable fear: - (1)(a) of serious bodily injury; - (b) of an assault in any degree; - (c) of rape or sexual offense as defined by §§ 3-303 through 3-308 of this title or attempted rape or sexual offense in any degree;

-4. of false imprisonment; or

-5. of death; or

-(ii) that a third person likely will suffer any of the acts listed in item (i) of this item; or

-(2) The person intends to cause or knows or reasonably should have known that the conduct would cause serious emotional distress to another.
+- (d) of false imprisonment; or - (e) of death; or - (2) that a third person likely will suffer any of the acts listed in item 1 of this item; or - (ii) the person intends to cause or knows or reasonably should have known that the conduct would cause serious emotional distress to another: and

-(b) The provisions of this section do not apply to conduct that is:

-(1) performed to ensure compliance with a court order;

-(2) performed to carry out a specific lawful commercial purpose; or

-(3) authorized, required, or protected by local, State, or federal law.

-(c) A person may not engage in stalking.

-(d) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 5 years or a fine not exceeding \$5,000 or both.

-(e) A sentence imposed under this section may be separate from and consecutive to or concurrent with a sentence for any other crime based on the acts establishing a violation of this section.
+- (2) "stalking" includes conduct described in item (1) of this subsection that occurs: - (i) in person; - (ii) by electronic communication, as defined in § 3-805 of this subtitle; or - (iii) through the use of a device that can pinpoint or track the location of another without the person's knowledge or consent. - (b) The provisions of this section do not apply to conduct that is: - (1) performed to ensure compliance with a court order; - (2) performed to carry out a specific lawful commercial purpose; or - (3) authorized, required, or protected by local, State, or federal law. - (c) A person may not engage in stalking. - (d) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 5 years or a fine not exceeding \$5,000 or both. - (e) A sentence imposed under this section may be separate from and consecutive to or concurrent with a sentence for any other crime based on the acts establishing a violation of this section.